 The Visitors tracker is located under the Metrics section on your cPanel home page.

 After clicking the magnifying glass in the View column on the right side of the page, you will be greeted with the Visitors for that domain.
-This is sorted by most recent Visitors at the top.
+The most recent Visitors sort this at the top.

-A lot of information is presented here, so we will do a piece by piece breakdown of the Visitors metrics so that everything is easier to understand.
+A lot of information is presented here, so we will do a piece-by-piece breakdown of the Visitor' metrics so that everything is easier to understand.

 Latest Visitor's Page Information

-At the top of the page is indicated which domain is being looked at (obfuscated here), the time period that is is being reported and the total amount of data sent over inbound bandwidth.
+At the top of the page is indicated which domain is being looked at (obfuscated here), the time period being reported, and the total amount of data sent over inbound bandwidth.

 Next is the navigation of the results.
 A search bar allows searching by any reported criteria (such as by time or IP address).
 This details how many results were found for that search.
 You can also modify the number of results shown per page and navigate the pages as needed.

-At the far right of this same area is the ability to modify which results you want shown.
+At the far right of this same area is modifying which results you want to be shown.
 By default, it will report the following:

 The other options are:

-- The method of request (GET or POST, for web development)
+The method of the request (GET or POST, for web development)